IBM-Cloud/docs/troubleshoot/index.md

 ## Account is inactive
 {: #ts_accnt_inactive}

 You are unable to create an app in {{site.data.keyword.Bluemix_notm}} if your account is inactive.
-You must contact the ID support team to fix this problem.
+You must contact the support team to fix this problem.